macmillanpublishers/RSuite_Word-template/README.md

 3. It would be nice to have a standalone installer pkg as well, for freelancers etc.

 # VBA Development
-In an effort to facilitate simpler vba code versioning/tracking in GitHub, some tools have been included in the "devSetup.docm" file to enable easy export / import of modules.
+In an effort to facilitate simpler vba code versioning in GitHub, some tools have been added, via the "devSetup.docm" file to enable easy export / import of modules.
 Additionally any unit testing will be implemented in the devSetup.docm modules.

-Original dev notes for RSuite_Word-Template are available in ./Instructions.docx

 ###### Dependencies
-* To use setup macros below, you may need to enable the following libraries in your VBA editor (Tools > References):
+* To use the 'setup' macros below, you may need to enable the following libraries in your VBA editor (Tools > References):
   * ``Microsoft Visual Basic For Applications Extensibility 5.3``
   * ``Microsoft Scripting Runtime``
   * ``Microsoft Forms 2.0 Object Library``
-* For Unit testing, download and install [RubberDuck](https://rubberduckvba.com/).
+* For *Unit testing*, download and install [RubberDuck](https://rubberduckvba.com/).

 ## Using devSetup tools